kadirahq/subs-manager/README.md

 In technical terms, Subscriptions Manager runs it's own Deps.autorun computation internally.
 So it does not interfere with Iron Router and works independently.

+> Subscriptions Manager does not cache your individual data.
+It tells Meteor to cache the whole subscription.
+So, your data will get updated in the background as usual.

 ## Usage

 Install from Atmosphere